FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/4_tools/44_sdk/use_javasdk_in_eclipse.md

 }
 ```

-Right-click the NodeVersionTest.java file and select Run As = > Java Application Run Test Class。
+Right-click on the NodeVersionTest.java file and select Run As => Java Application Run Test Class。

 ![](../../../../images/articles/use_javasdk_in_eclipse/IMG_5640.JPG)